 The Severity of the Injury

-The severity of your injury has a major role to play in determining your case’s value.
+The severity of your injury has a significant role in determining your case’s value.
 This is because back injuries can range from minor sprains to severe conditions such as herniated discs, spinal fractures, or paralysis.

 Generally, more severe injuries can result in higher compensation because they lead to greater medical costs, longer recovery times, and a more significant impact on your life.

-For minor injuries such as strains or soft tissue injuries, you may get lower settlements since such injuries often heal with minimal treatment.
+You may get lower settlements for minor injuries, such as strains or soft tissue injuries, since such injuries often heal with minimal treatment.

 For severe injuries that result in permanent damage, like spinal cord injuries or chronic pain, the value of the case is typically increased due to the extensive medical needs and long-term effects involved.

-Medical costs are also a key factor in determining the value of your back injury claim.
+Medical costs are also a key factor in determining the value of an injury claim.
 The compensation typically covers expenses such as:

 - Emergency room visits